prasadnarwadkar/AutotaskWebAPI/docs/index.md

 ###### URL

-`{base url}/api/attachment/GetById?id=123`
+`{base url}/api/attachment/GetById/123`

 This will return attachment byte array content which can be consumed at client side.

 ## About passing dates to the API methods

 You might want to get entities by their last activity date or last modified date.
 When you send a date in such a case, the API methods return entities with last activity date or last modified date which is after the date argument.
-For example, if you send a date argument such as ‘2016-12-22T00:00:00’ to an API endpoint such as ` {base url}/api/ticket/GetByLastActivityDate?lastActivityDate=2016-12-22T00:00:00`, it returns tickets which have last activity date that is “after” 22nd Dec’16.
+For example, if you send a date argument such as ‘2016-12-22’ to an API endpoint such as ` {base url}/api/ticket/GetByLastActivityDate/2016-12-22`, it returns tickets which have last activity date that is “after” 22nd Dec’16.

-More examples of usage will appear here soon.

 # Error handling
 Error handling is quite extensive in this API.
 I have used error messages from AT SOAP API which are quite user-friendly.
 For example, while creating a ticket, you must pass both assigned resource id and assigned resource role id together or else there will be an error which the message properly indicates.
 Please check the error message in the http response in case of an error.
 If there is no error, the response contains JSON object containing all data you requested.
 Sometimes you might get an empty list of entities which is alright if the parameters do not match any of the entities in the AT database.
 If there is no error, your query is deemed to have worked.

 # Tools
 You may want to use Postman (Chrome extension) to test the API.
 Any other RESTful API testing tool can also be used, even Fiddler can be used.
 I have used Postman and found it suitable for my purposes.
+This Web API uses Swagger spec to document the API endpoints.
+This makes it easy to try the API and create client-side code to consume them in your dashboards, intranet web apps and so forth.